What is a big data engineer?

 Big data engineer career path

-While the U.S. Bureau of Labor Statistics doesn’t provide specific projections for big data engineers, they are typically classified under ‘Software Developers and Quality Assurance Analysts and Testers’.
-The employment for these roles is projected to grow 25 percent through 2031, much faster than the average for all occupations.
+Even though the U.S. Bureau of Labor Statistics doesn’t track big data engineers separately, they fall under the broader category of ‘Software Developers and Quality Assurance Analysts and Testers’.
+Jobs in this category are expected to grow by 25% through 2031, which is much faster than average.

 Big data engineer career tips